India committed to minimising digital health divide: Niti Aayog's VK Paul at G20 meet | Technology

 Digital health, through initiatives such as telemedicine and mobile apps, can enable universal health coverage by increasing access to people irrespective of location or socio-economic status, he said.

-''There is concurrence among the participating countries and multilateral agencies that a global system of this nature should be created that should become an enabler of universal health coverage through technologies,'' Dr Paul stated.
+''There is concurrence among the participating countries and multilateral agencies that a global system of this nature should be created that should become an enabler of universal health coverage through technologies,'' Paul said.

 Digital technologies are playing a crucial role in healthcare and are changing rapidly from artificial intelligence to 5G virtual reality and block chain, he said.

-He cited the example of Ayushman Bharat Digital Mission saying ''it brings together state government, Union government, laboratories, insurance providers, health tech companies, doctors, NGOs program managers, other stakeholders keeping the citizens at the centre of the endeavours''.
+He cited the example of Ayushman Bharat Digital Mission and said that ''it brings together state governments, Union government, laboratories, insurance providers, health tech companies, doctors, NGOs' programme managers, other stakeholders keeping the citizens at the centre of the endeavours''.

 ''Let us envision a world where a comprehensive package of digital health tools and services are accessible to all, where digital health is for all by 2035,'' he added.